1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the right

 {\ensuremath{\Rightarrow}}

 \mainone*

-The tractability part of Theorem~\ref{thm:main1} follows from the next, graph-theoretic result.\footnote{The second part of the lemma may be derived from a result in~\cite{Brandts22:phd}.
+The tractability part of Theorem~\ref{thm:main1} follows from the next, graph-theoretic result.\footnote{The second part of the proposition that follows may be derived from a result in~\cite{Brandts22:phd}.
 We include a shorter, self-contained proof for completeness.}